roolebo/tianocore.github.io/UEFI-Variable-Runtime-Cache.md

 ### Runtime DXE Read Flow
  1. Acquire RuntimeCacheReadLock
  2. If RuntimeCachePendingUpdate flag (rare) is set then:
-     2.a.
-Trigger FlushRuntimeCachePendingUpdate SMI
+    * Trigger FlushRuntimeCachePendingUpdate SMI
-     2.b.
-Verify RuntimeCachePendingUpdate flag is cleared
+    * Verify RuntimeCachePendingUpdate flag is cleared
  3. Perform read from RuntimeCache
  4. Release RuntimeCacheReadLock

 ### FlushRuntimeCachePendingUpdate SMI Flow
  1. If RuntimeCachePendingUpdate flag is not set:
-     1.a.
-Return
+    * Return
  2. Copy the data at RuntimeCachePendingOffset of RuntimeCachePendingLength to RuntimeCache
  3. Clear the RuntimeCachePendingUpdate flag

 ### SMM Write Flow
- 1. Perform variable authentication and non-volatile write.
+ 1. Perform variable authentication and the non-volatile write.
 If either fail, return an error to the caller.
  2. If RuntimeCacheReadLock is set then:
     * Set RuntimeCachePendingUpdate flag